 Effective Fall 2009 all students that wish to officially add or drop classes will do so within the SalukiNet portal.
 Unless a student has processed an authorized drop from a course by the deadline in the schedule above, the student will not be allowed to drop the course.
 It is the student’s responsibility to ensure that the drop process is officially completed.
 It is probable that a student, who does not drop by the deadlines, but stops attending during the second half of the semester, will receive a grade of WF.
 Note: ceasing to attend a course may affect a student’s financial aid eligibility and the WF counts as an F in the calculation of the GPA.
 Students who drop courses after the full refund deadline, but remain enrolled in the University, will not receive any refund.

 Withdrawal from the University is a serious decision, which, in many cases, affects financial assistance status, housing contracts, and academic records.
-A student may, with authorization from the Registrar’s Office, obtain a withdrawal.
-There are, however, restrictions on a withdrawal.
+Semester withdrawal is processed through the Registrar's Office.
 A withdrawal will not be issued beyond the tenth week of the semester unless the reasons for the withdrawal are beyond the student’s control and verified in writing.
 Warning: if a student obtains a withdrawal after the 100% refund period and is receiving financial assistance, the student may be in violation of the Satisfactory Progress for Financial Assistance policy since no academic credit will be earned for the semester.
 The table above provides the deadline dates for withdrawal.
-All credentials or refunds are determined by the effective date of the withdrawal and is subject to the direction of the USDOE for the distribution of Title IV funds if applicable.
+All credits or refunds are determined by the effective date of the withdrawal and is subject to the direction of the USDOE for the distribution of Title IV funds if applicable.

 Students receiving a withdrawal from a full semester length course within the first two weeks will, under normal circumstances, receive a refund of all tuition and fees paid by the student or family.
 Some or all financial assistance funds, depending on the source, will be returned to their original sources if the student withdraws during the 100% period.